PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  8 - Performance-Enhancing Techniques/Answers to Exercises/Ex__1_direct_mapped_cache.md

 A 4GB address space requires 32-bit addresses.
 Subtracting the 9 bits in the set number and the 6 bits in the byte offset from the 32-bit address results in 32 - (9 + 6) = **17 bits in the cache tag.**

-The cache tage lies in the 17 most significant bits of the address, so **the range of these bits within a 32-bit address runs from bit 15 to bit 31.**
+The cache tag lies in the 17 most significant bits of the address, so **the range of these bits within a 32-bit address runs from bit 15 to bit 31.**